 Change your username and password

-To be on the safe side, we recommend changing your Raspberry Pi's standard username and password ("Raspberry" and "Pi").
+To be on the safe side, we recommend changing your Raspberry Pi's default username and password ("Raspberry" and "Pi").
 This can be done either locally, or over SSH using the following command:

 2 Options: PiVPN vs. OpenVPN

 OpenVPN is the most popular VPN solution for Linux systems, and by extension, for Raspberry Pi.
-The program is not only very secure, but also open source, and as a result, completely free.
+The program is not only very secure, but also open source, and completely free.
 Since its installation through text-based commands is difficult, particularly for new users, PiVPN offers a much easier alternative.